symmy596/SurfinPy/docs/source/README.rst

     :target: https://travis-ci.com/symmy596/SurfinPy
     :alt: Build Status

-This is the documentation for the open-source Python project, `surfinpy`.
+This is the documentation for the open-source Python project, `SurfinPy`.
 A library designed to facilitate the generation of publication ready phase diagrams from ab initio calculations.
 `surfinpy` is built on existing Python packages that those in the solid state physics/chemistry community should already be familiar with.
-It is hoped that this tool will bring some benfits to the solid state community and facilitate the generation of publication ready phase diagrams (powered by Matplotlib.)
+This tool will bring some benfits to the solid state community and facilitate the generation of publication ready phase diagrams (powered by Matplotlib).

 The main features include: